Skip to content

 Eighth pharaoh of the 20th Dynasty.

-According to some records, Ramses IX was the son of Montuherkhepeshef, who was one of the many sons of Ramesses III and, therefore, the nephew of Ramesses VIII.
-Despite the financial situation, he managed to do building work in the Sun Temple and renovations in the Temple of Amun-Re in Karnak.
+According to some records, Ramses IX was the son of Montuherkhepeshef, one of the many sons of Ramesses III and, therefore, the nephew of Ramesses VIII.
+Despite his financial situation, he managed to build the Sun Temple and renovate the Temple of Amun-Re in Karnak.

 Ramesses IX had three sons, Montuherkhopshef, Ramesses X and Nebmaatre.
 The first was appointed crown prince but died while his father was still in power, so Ramses X became the heir.